Human sexuality: Child sexuality

 Until Sigmund Freud published his Three Essays on the Theory of Sexuality in 1905, children were often regarded as asexual, having no sexuality until later development.
 Sigmund Freud was one of the first researchers to take child sexuality seriously.
 His ideas, such as psychosexual development and the Oedipus conflict, have been much debated but acknowledging the existence of child sexuality was an important development.

-Freud gave sexual drives an importance and centrality in human life, actions, and behavior; he said sexual drives exist and can be discerned in children from birth.
-He explains this in his theory of infantile sexuality, and says sexual energy (libido) is the most important motivating force in adult life.
 Freud wrote about the importance of interpersonal relationships to one's sexual and emotional development.
 From birth, the mother's connection to the infant affects the infant's later capacity for pleasure and attachment.
 Freud described two currents of emotional life; an affectionate current, including our bonds with the important people in our lives; and a sensual current, including our wish to gratify sexual impulses.
 During adolescence, a young person tries to integrate these two emotional currents.

 Alfred Kinsey also examined child sexuality in his Kinsey Reports.
 Children are naturally curious about their bodies and sexual functions.
 For example, they wonder where babies come from, they notice the differences between males and females, and many engage in genital play, which is often mistaken for masturbation.
 Child sex play, also known as playing doctor, includes exhibiting or inspecting the genitals.
 Many children take part in some sex play, typically with siblings or friends.
 Sex play with others usually decreases as children grow, but they may later possess romantic interest in their peers.
 Curiosity levels remain high during these years, but the main surge in sexual interest occurs in adolescence.

 Sexuality in late adulthood

 Adult sexuality originates in childhood.
-However, like many other human capacities, sexuality is not fixed, but matures and develops.
-A common stereotype associated with old people is that they tend to lose interest and the ability to engage in sexual acts once they reach late adulthood.
-This misconception is reinforced by Western popular culture, which often ridicules older adults who try to engage in sexual activities.
-Age does not necessarily change the need or desire to be sexually expressive or active.
-A couple in a long-term relationship may find that the frequency of their sexual activity decreases over time and the type of sexual expression may change, but feelings of intimacy may continue to grow and develop over time.
+However, like many other human capacities, sexuality is not fixed, but matures and develops over time.
+A common stereotype associated with older adults is that they tend to lose interest in, or the ability to engage in sexual activity in later life.
+This misconception is reinforced by Western popular culture, which often ridicules older adults who express sexual desire.
+Age does not necessarily diminish the need or desire for sexual expression or intimacy.
+In long-term relationships, couples may find that the frequency of sexual activity decreases and the types of sexual expression change, but feelings of intimacy can continue to grow and deepen over time.